VET Program Approval and Maintenance Procedure

 7. Schedule of proposed qualification resource and assessment development

-1. Quality Assurance Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Course Approval Committee.
+1. Strategic Regulatory Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Course Approval Committee.

-2. If documentation is compliant, Quality Assurance Services will notify TAFE Compliance and appropriate Program Manager and Curriculum Quality Leaders and provide a memo for the Course Approval Committee.
+2. If documentation is compliant, Strategic Regulatory Services will notify TAFE Compliance and appropriate Program Manager and provide a memo for the Course Approval Committee.

-3. If documentation is non-compliant, Quality Assurance Services will notify TAFE Compliance, appropriate Program Manager and Curriculum Quality Leader and provide a memo outlining the non-compliances that require rectification prior to the documentation being resubmitted for consideration.
+3. If documentation is non-compliant, Strategic Regulatory Services will notify TAFE Compliance and appropriate Program Manager and provide a memo outlining the non-compliances that require rectification prior to the documentation being resubmitted for consideration.

-5. Prior to submitting to Course Approval Committee documentation must be compliant and any recommendations from Quality Assurance Services incorporated.
+5. Prior to submitting to Course Approval Committee documentation must be compliant and any recommendations from Strategic Regulatory Services incorporated.

 I.